quacksouls/bitburner/data/program/README.md

    `program.js` would print to the terminal the amount of Intelligence XP gained as a result of creating the given program.
 1. Repeat the above process as many times as you want to gather as many data points as you need for a particular program.
+Clear the browsing data before you load the same (or another) save file.
 1. Save the data in the corresponding data file.
 For example, data obtained from creating the `AutoLink.exe` program should be saved in the file `AutoLink.md`, under the section `Scripted`.